opendaylight/netconf/docs/user-guide.rst

 * ``idle-timeout``, which defaults to ``30000``
 * ``ping-executor-name-prefix``, which defaults to ``ping-executor``
 * ``max-thread-count``, which defaults to ``1``
-* ``use-sse``, which defaults to ``true``
 * ``restconf``, which defaults to ``rests``

-*maximum-fragment-length* — Maximum web-socket fragment length in number of Unicode code units (characters) (exceeded message length leads to fragmentation of messages)
+*maximum-fragment-length* — Maximum SSE fragment length in number of Unicode code units (characters) (exceeded message length leads to fragmentation of messages)

 *heartbeat-interval* — Interval in milliseconds between sending of ping control frames.

-*idle-timeout* — Maximum idle time of web-socket session before the session is closed (milliseconds).
+*idle-timeout* — Maximum idle time of SSE session before the session is closed (milliseconds).

 *ping-executor-name-prefix* — Name of thread group Ping Executor will be run with.

 *max-thread-count* — Number of threads Ping Executor will be run with.

-*use-sse* — In case of ``true`` access to notification streams will be via Server-Sent Events.
-Otherwise web-socket servlet will be initialized.

 *restconf* — The value of RFC8040 restconf URI template, pointing to the root resource.
 Must not end with '/'.